Braathens SAFE Flight 239: Investigation

 The commission concluded that the probable cause of the accident was a navigational error which must have taken place before the aircraft had descended to 1,100 meters (3,500 ft).
 No technical faults were found with the aircraft.
 The report stated that there were some shortcomings in crew procedures: a measurement for direction control had been moved to a less visible location, a radio compass was set at the wrong frequency so it received bearings from Lahti, a conversation related to the holidays with air traffic control and that the captain was not as rested as he could have been according to regulations.
 The commission could not find that the weather or the wind was a contributing cause, although the darkness and fog could have hindered the crew from gaining a visual cue to their location.

 The bulk of the report was dedicated to the navigational aids at Fornebu.
 The report underlined that false signals from the radio beacon were an important underlying cause.
 It noted that the beacon for runway 01 interfered with that for 06 and that up to three false signals could be transmitted.
 The commission recommended airlines enforce routines which ensured that multiple systems for determining position and bearing always be used, as a single system would never be reliable.
 It also recommended an extra radio beacon be installed in Drammen to aid approach to runway 06 and that airlines in the meantime not rely solely on radio beacons during approach to 06.
 The report also looked at the work-flow at the air traffic control.
 The airport had a radar system installed, but this was used solely for monitoring traffic and was not seen as a navigational aid.
 The commission commented that air traffic control could have prevented the accident had it recognized that the aircraft was on the wrong path and alerted the pilots.
 Sufficient equipment was installed, but there were no instructions for such activity.

 Aftermath

-Flight 239 is the deadliest aviation accident on mainland Norway and second-deadliest in the entire country, only surpassed by Vnukovo Airlines Flight 2801 which killed 141 people in 1996 on the Svalbard archipelago.
+Flight 239 is the deadliest aviation accident on mainland Norway and second-deadliest in the entire country, only surpassed by Vnukovo Airlines Flight 2801 in 1996 in which 141 people died on the Svalbard archipelago.
 It was the second accident of the F28 and the first fatal accident.
 It remains the eleventh-deadliest F28 accident.

 The deceased were sent to their home communities for burial.
 Twenty-five of them were from around Ålesund and were sent to Vigra via a special Boeing 737-200 flight by Braathens SAFE on 29 December.
 A memorial service was held at the airport before the coffins were distributed to the respective parishes.
 A memorial to the victims was erected near the crash sites, located along a popular skiing trail between Myggheim and Sandungen.